DevOpsHiveHQ/dynamic-devops-roadmap/README.md

 In this mode, you already have some experience with DevOps (usually between 1-2 years of work experience), but you want to step up your skills with a real hands-on industry-grad project to learn DevOps in a pragmatic manner.
 This mode is also available to everyone in this repo.

-The project follows `Learning by Doing` method (aka `Problem-based Learning`) which is done in iterative phases where you learn as you go and cover the whole DevOps cycle like Code, Containers, Testing, Continuous Integration, Continuous Delivery, Observability, and Infrastructure.
+The project follows the `Learning by Doing` method (aka `Problem-based Learning`) which is done in iterative phases where you learn as you go and cover the whole DevOps cycle like Code, Containers, Testing, Continuous Integration, Continuous Delivery, Observability, and Infrastructure.

 <p align="center">
   <a href="projects/hivebox/README.md" imageanchor="1">